Open Access Dissertation

 Drums with high intensity sheeting that is in good condition will provide adequate nighttime brightness for work zone channelization regardless of whether a steady burn warning light is attached or not.
 Therefore, it is recommended that the use of steady burn warning lights on work zone drums be discontinued.
 If additional nighttime brightness of the channelizing devices is desired, the use of microprismatic sheeting on the drums provides far greater increases in brightness than the addition of a steady burn warning light.

 Nannapaneni, Prasad, "Evaluating the use of steady burn warning lights on drums for workzone safety" (2011).
 Wayne State University Dissertations.
-Paper 250.
+250.